top of page

 Defining Your Goals

-Before you start creating content, it’s important to define what you want to achieve.
+Before you start creating content, it’s important to define your goals.
 Common goals for social media content include:

 • Increasing brand awareness